Give thanks with a taste of Thanksgiving trivia perfect for your holiday celebration trivia night!

 Ready to Host Your Thanksgiving Trivia Night?

 Thanksgiving trivia questions are the perfect way to celebrate the holiday's rich history and traditions.
-With 25 questions covering history, food, Native American heritage, and modern celebrations, you have everything needed to run an engaging holiday event for Thanksgiving enthusiasts and festive gatherers.
+With this sample covering history, food, Native American heritage, and modern celebrations, you have a great starting point to run an engaging holiday event for Thanksgiving enthusiasts and festive gatherers.

 Want a complete, Thanksgiving-ready trivia package?
 Check out our Thanksgiving Trivia Night Theme Pack with ready-to-use questions, scorecards, and answer sheets.
-Or subscribe to our weekly trivia subscription for 52 complete themed packs delivered year-round, including seasonal holiday themes.
+Or subscribe to our weekly trivia subscription ($1 your first month, then $60/month, cancel anytime) for fresh themed packs delivered year-round, including seasonal holiday themes.

 Related Articles